Gulls & Guys: The show

 The show starred well-known show business figures in Pakistan including Junaid Jamshed, Salman Ahmad, Fakhr-e-Alam, Captain Abdullah Mahmood, Adnan Siddiqui and Shehryar Jehangir.
 Each celebrity was assigned one global destination.
 The show mostly included European cities of London, Paris, Madrid, Rome and Athens with the exception of one person sent to Cairo.
 After reaching their assigned country, the celebrities were ordered to produce and host their own travelogs in two-part episodes which were then telecast each week.
 Besides this, they were required to earn some money (equivalent to a day's meal) on their own, learn to cook the traditional or national food of their destined country, learn to count from zero to ten, and sing a song in their respective country's native language.

 After the end of the series a finale show was to be held on 18 June 1999, the same day the Discovery was to reach Karachi.
-In the finale each participant were to be graded based upon the quality of their travelogs, the food they were to cook, and the counting of numerals and singing a song in their native language live in the finale show.
-Participant with the most aggregate points were to win.
+In the finale each participant was to be graded based upon the quality of their travelogs, the food they were to cook, and the counting of numerals and singing a song in their native language live in the finale show.
+The participant with the most aggregate points was to win.